AP-CSA-JAVA/CSA_JAVA-Course/source/Chapter_2/Unit4.md

   - Write for loops.

-`For` and `while` loops can do about the same thing.
-From my personal experience, I prefer `for` loops because it seems to provide a more solid foundation when using a loop within your program.
+`For` and `while` loops are, for the most part, interchangable.
+From my personal experience, I prefer `for` loops because it is easier to read  within your program.
 The main difference between `for` and `while` loops is that a `for` loop is *finite*.
 If you look at the modifier of a `for` loop, you will know how many loops will be executed.
 With a `while` loop, it can be *infinite*.
-There are four components that make up a `for` loop:
+Another difference between the two loops is that initialization variable of a `for` loop cannot be changed; whereas, a while loop's initialization variable is outside of the `while` loop.
+There are four components that are used to create the syntax of a `for` loop:
   - Keyword
   - initialization
   - Boolean expression
   - modifier

 Take a look at the program below.